ETHA Lend (ETHA) Price Reaches $0.15 on Top Exchanges

-ETHA Lend (CURRENCY:ETHA) traded 2.1% lower against the U.S. dollar during the 1 day period ending at 15:00 PM ET on November 22nd.
-In the last seven days, ETHA Lend has traded 1.8% lower against the U.S. dollar.
-One ETHA Lend coin can now be purchased for approximately $0.15 or 0.00000276 BTC on major cryptocurrency exchanges.
-ETHA Lend has a market cap of $1.45 million and approximately $947,107.00 worth of ETHA Lend was traded on exchanges in the last 24 hours.
+ETHA Lend (CURRENCY:ETHA) traded down 0.4% against the US dollar during the twenty-four hour period ending at 13:00 PM E.T. on November 23rd.
+One ETHA Lend coin can now be bought for about $0.15 or 0.00000266 BTC on major cryptocurrency exchanges.
+Over the last week, ETHA Lend has traded up 4% against the US dollar.
+ETHA Lend has a total market cap of $1.42 million and $1.04 million worth of ETHA Lend was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded 0.1% higher against the dollar and now trades at $2.00 or 0.00003275 BTC.